segmentstream-com/segmentstream-com.github.io/_docs/datasources/my-target.md

 ### Importing data from myTarget

-After enabling this data source, advertising costs information from your myTarget advertising account will be uploaded to BigQuery every day.
+After enabling this data source, myTarget advertising costs information will be uploaded to Google BigQuery once every 24 hours.

 ### Connecting and configuring